 By July 1, 2017 UNCG is required to list major features and commonly assessed fees using the prescribed format being developed by the Consumer Financial Protections Board (CFPB).
 Although the prescribed format has not been released, we have provided the Allegacy Fee Sheet (.pdf) associated with its checking accounts.

 By September 1, 2017 UNCG is required to disclose the total consideration, monetary and non-monetray, paid or received by the parties under the contract and update this information within 60 days of the new award year (academic year).
 In addition, UNCG is required to disclose contract data such as number of students with Allegacy accounts and the mean and median costs associated with these accounts within 60 days of the new award year.
-UNCG’s agreement and documentation can be found here:
+UNCG’s agreement and documentation can be found in the following document:

-NOTE: All disclosures relating to these new regulations and banking services contract will be made to this webpage.
+All disclosures relating to these new regulations and banking services contract will be made to this web page.
 Students DO NOT have to have a bank account with Allegacy to receive their refund via direct deposit (ACH).
 The University of North Carolina at Greensboro encourages students to assess their options and find a banking partner that fits their financial situation and needs.